Medical School Student Computer Policies for Entering Class of 2022

 NOTE: To maintain compatibility with online exam software, please DO NOT upgrade the operating system version on your laptop until you receive approval from Educational Programs or MSIT.

 Protection of Patient, Research and University Data

-You are required to attend the computer orientation with your laptop so that your laptop can be configured, certified and approved for use on campus.
+You are required to attend the computer orientation with your laptop so that your laptop can be configured, certified, and approved for use on campus.
 Please be advised that an MSIT approved laptop is required in order for you to participate in required classroom activities and online examinations.
-Students will have the option of having their laptops configured with wireless and VPN during orientation.
+Students will have the option of having their laptops configured with wireless and a VPN during orientation.
 Once full-disk encryption and hardware/software requirements are verified, a non-transferable, tamper-evident sticker will be placed on your laptop, indicating that your laptop has been verified by MSIT and that it met all the requirements at the time it was inspected.
-In order to stay compliant with UT IT Security policies, do not disable full-disk encryption or remove the login password for your Windows/Mac account.
-If you have questions or need assistance please check our FAQ page or contact the Lan Manager listed below (e-mail is preferred).
+In order to stay compliant with UTHealth IT Security policies, do not disable full-disk encryption or remove the login password for your Windows/Mac account.
+If you have questions or need assistance, please check our FAQ page or contact the Lan Manager listed below (e-mail is preferred).